- On sale!

-Shop the highest quality Boston Pickling Cucumber seeds for the ultimate home-preservation harvest.
+Shop the highest quality cucumber seeds boston options for the ultimate home-preservation harvest.
 This legendary heirloom dates all the way back to 1880 and has remained a staple for home canners ever since.
-Known for its distinctively blunt-ended, bright green fruits, the Boston Pickling is the "Big Kahuna" of the pickling world because of its high sugar-to-acid ratio and exceptional crunch.
-At The Seed Guy, we recommend this variety because it is incredibly prolific; the more you harvest, the more the plant produces, ensuring your kitchen is never short of fresh cucumbers for the brine.
+Known for its distinctively blunt-ended, bright green fruits, our premium cucumber seeds boston pickling stock is the "Big Kahuna" of the pickling world because of its high sugar-to-acid ratio and exceptional crunch.
+At The Seed Guy, we recommend planting these open-pollinated cucumber seeds boston choices because it is incredibly prolific; the more you harvest, the more the plant produces, ensuring your kitchen is never short of fresh cucumbers for the brine.

-In the garden, Boston Pickling is a fast-growing variety that begins producing fruit much earlier than slicing types.
-The vines are vigorous and produce 3-to-6-inch fruits that are uniform in shape, which makes them perfect for fitting into jars.
-While it is the gold standard for dills and bread-and-butter pickles, these cucumbers are also delicious when eaten fresh as a small, crunchy snack.
+In the garden, choosing our quality cucumber seeds boston packets delivers a fast-growing variety that begins producing fruit much earlier than slicing types.
+The vines are vigorous and produce 3-to-6-inch fruits that are uniform in shape, which makes purchasing these cucumber seeds boston stocks perfect for fitting into jars.
+While this time-tested canners favorite is the gold standard for dills and bread-and-butter pickles, these cucumbers are also delicious when eaten fresh as a small, crunchy snack.
 They are fantastic companion plants for radishes and sunflowers, and because they are open-pollinated heirlooms, they possess a vigor and reliability that modern hybrids often lack.
 At The Seed Guy, our seeds are tested for elite germination and fast-maturing yields, helping you fill your pantry with the best home-grown pickles you’ve ever tasted.

 Why choose heirloom Boston Pickling Cucumber Seeds?